salman-abedin/devour/README.md

 # Window Manager agnostic swallowing feature for terminal emulators

+Devour hides your terminal window before launching an external program and unhides it after quitting.

 This is the next iteration of [BSPWM_Swallow](https://github.com/salman-abedin/bspwm_swallow) and a fork of